-• The refund is made contingent upon the signing of a financial incentive agreement for a targeted job creation incentive (Advantage Arkansas or

-Create Rebate) within 24 months of signing a financial incentive agreement for a sales and use tax refund for a targeted business;

-- The items purchased being subject to the sales or use tax; - The business meeting the average wage requirement; - The payroll threshold being met within twenty-four (24) months of the signing of the financial incentive agreement; and - The documentation that the targeted business has received an equity investment in excess of \$400,000.
+- The refund is made contingent upon the signing of a financial incentive agreement for a targeted payroll income tax credit for targeted businesses incentive within 24 months of signing a financial incentive agreement for a sales and use tax refund for a targeted business; - The items purchased being subject to the sales or use tax; - The business meeting the average wage requirement; - The payroll threshold being met within twenty-four (24) months of the signing of the financial incentive agreement; and - The documentation that the targeted business has received an equity investment in excess of \$250,000.

-Combination with other incentives: The sales and use tax refund for targeted businesses authorized by 15-4-2706(d) may be combined with, if approved by the Director:
+Combination with other incentives: The sales and use tax refund for targeted businesses authorized by §15-4-2706(d) may be combined with, if approved by the Director:

-- The targeted job creation income tax credit as authorized by 15-4-2709; and - The targeted research and development tax credit authorized by 15-4-2708(c).
+The targeted job creation income tax credit as authorized by §15-4-2709; and

+• The targeted research and development tax credit authorized by §15-4-2708(c).